white-lab/protocols/mass_spec/Proteomics_Workflow.md

 3. Fit a linear regression model to this distribution.
 Extract the slope (m) and y-intercept (b) for the fitted line.
 4. Calculate the protein concentrations for each sample:
    * concentration = (absorbance - b) / m * dilution factor
+   * If the correlation (R^2) is less than X or the scatter plot appears to be non-linear, redo the assay.
    * If the calculated concentrations for any sample vary by more than 50% or are outside the standard concentration range, redo the assay for those samples.
-   * If the correlation (R^2) is less than X or the scatter plot appears to be non-linear, redo the assay.
-6. Multiple the concentration by the total sample volume to find the total protein content.
+6. Multiply the concentration by the total sample volume to find the total protein content.

 <div style="page-break-after: always;"></div>